HolgerDoerner/TermTools/src/pager/README.md

 ## Known Bugs/Missing Features
 - lines longer than the with of the terminal are cut off, no linewrapping or horizontal scrolling atm...
 - no handling of terminal resizing, the application just exits if it detects resizing of the terminal.
+- crashes if input < than terminal hight.